National River Of India | Ganga

 Hindus from all over the world cherish the belief of holy dip in the river under the faith that by doing so they get rid of their sins of life and help attain salvation.

 The water of the river Ganga is extremely pure and sanctifying.
 No germs can flourish in this mineral-rich water, its water never decays even for months and years when the water of other rivers begin to develop bacteria and fungi within a couple of days.

-This self-purification characteristics of Ganga is the key to the holiness and sanctity of its water.
+This self-purification characteristic of Ganga is the key to the holiness and sanctity of its water.
 The river also has an unusual ability to retain dissolved oxygen.

-Its water cures almost all kind of disease as it is saturated with antiseptic minerals.
+Its water cures almost all kinds of disease as it is saturated with antiseptic minerals.
 It is possessed by mysterious powers that are not found in any other river in the world.